siscia/easy-hire/_draft/pyspider.md

 A web crawler does A LOT of IO, it is a good idea to spawn different thread/subprocess to manage all this work.

-In this way when you are waiting for the network to get your html page, at the same time you are extracting useful information from the previuos pages.
+In this way when you are waiting for the network to get your html page, at the same time you are extracting useful information from the previous pages.

 The function `all()` decide if run subprocess or thread and then invoke all the necessary function inside a different thread/subprocess.